-Outside of the residential substance abuse treatment facility, patients’ family and friends are highly encouraged to attend Al Anon or Nar Anon meetings.
+Outside of the residential drug addiction treatment facility, patients’ families and friends are highly encouraged to attend Al Anon or Nar Anon meetings.
 These free programs are held around the nation and are dedicated to providing group support to drug- and alcohol-addicted individuals’ family and friends.
 The meetings address things such as:

 - helping an addict seek assistance for his or her own problem

 - addressing a loved one’s drug or alcohol addiction

 - building family through the addiction therapy process

 - supporting yourself and your loved one through the recovery process

 These programs support friends and family during and after the drug addiction treatment program.
 They are essential for family involvement.

 There truly is no clear-cut “end” to the addiction therapy process.
 The department of health and human services, as well as the national institute on drug addiction, says that families struggling with the effects of their loved one’s drug and alcohol addiction should continually attend Al Anon or Nar Anon meetings (perhaps both) on a regular basis to continue a constructive program of support and ongoing education.
 Alcohol and drug addiction are both considered “family diseases,” and family involvement with people combating drug and alcohol addiction requires continual attendance at these meetings during and after the formal inpatient or outpatient addiction therapy session.
 Additionally, while these meetings help individuals to understand the disease and how to support someone they care about, they also assist friends and family with their own emotional support during what is most often an incredibly trying and stressful time.
 By continuing to attend Al Anon and Nar Anon meetings, friends and family of an addicted individual can continue to stay out of the destructive cycle of enabling and codependency and fully realize the benefits of drug addiction therapy.